MidiALF 2.x manual

 Control Change messages

-MidiALF recognizes the following control messages:
+MidiALF recognizes and sends the following control messages:

 CC Value Action